Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Lower Bounds and Adaptivity Gap

 Consider an arbitrary algorithm that makes $n$ non-adaptive interval queries.
 Recall the set of $2N$ distributions $\{ D_{j,-}, D_{j,+} \}_{j=1}^{N} \subseteq \mathcal{D(\lambda, \sigma)}$ constructed in the proof of Theorem~\ref{thm: adaptive lower bound}, where $N = \lambda/ \sigma -1$.
 We will again establish a lower bound for this ``hard subset'' of distributions, but with different details to exploit the assumption of non-adaptive interval queries.

-Recall from Section~\ref{appendix: Lower Bound for Adaptive Queries} that the means of the $2N$ distributions are pairwise separated by $2\epsilon$ or more, and thus, attaining $\epsilon$-accuracy implies being able to identify the underlying distribution from the hard subset.
+Recall from Section~\ref{appendix: Lower Bound for Adaptive Queries} that the means of the $2N$ distributions are pairwise separated by $2\eps$ or more, and thus, attaining $\eps$-accuracy implies being able to identify the underlying distribution from the hard subset.
 We proceed to establish a lower bound for this goal of identification (multiple hypothesis testing).

 Suppose that the true distribution is drawn uniformly at random from the $2N$ distributions in the hard subset.
-By Yao’s minimax principle, the worst-case error probability is lower bounded by the average-case error probability of the best \emph{deterministic} strategy, so we may assume that the algorithm is deterministic (in the choice of queries and the procedure for forming the final estimate).
+As we argued in Section~\ref{appendix: Lower Bound for Adaptive Queries}, by Yao’s minimax principle, the worst-case error probability is lower bounded by the average-case error probability of the best \emph{deterministic} strategy, so we may assume that the algorithm is deterministic.

 Letting $(\hat{j},\hat{s})$ be the estimated index (in $\{1,\dotsc,N\}$) and sign (in $\{1,-1\}$), the average-case error probability is given by

 where $\Pr_{j,s}$ denotes probability when the underlying distribution is $D_{j,s}$.